What to Expect - Instructors

 All instructors should be prepared to pivot to remote instruction, including exams, in the event of a public health or other emergency situation.
 XCITE has resources to help you do this which are specifically focused on assessments.

-I would like to do a mix of in-person & remote teaching for my Fall 2021 class.
+I would like to do a mix of in-person & remote teaching for my lass.
 Do I need permission to hold some of my class sessions remotely?
 Does it depend on how many sessions are remote vs in person?
 (Added 9/6/2021)

 What if I do not feel comfortable teaching in person?